MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

    :::image type="content" source="media/quickstart-python-web-azd-templates/success-endpoint.png" alt-text="Screenshot of successful output from the azd command line interface with a callout around the endpoint URL to view the working Relecloud application deployed in Azure.":::

-   Copy the first URL after the word `- Endpoint:` and paste it into the location bar of a web browser to see the sample Django project running live in Azure.
+   Copy the first URL after the word `- Endpoint:` and paste it into the location bar of a web browser to see the sample web app project running live in Azure.

-6. In a separate tab of your web browser, copy the second URL from the prevous step and paste it into the location bar of a web browser to see all of the services in your new resource group that have been deployed to host the sample Django project, including the database, a key value to securely keep important environment variables and connection information private, and more.
+6. In a separate tab of your web browser, copy the second URL from the prevous step and paste it into the location bar to see all of the services in your new resource group that have been deployed to host the sample web app project, including the database, a Key Vault to securely keep important environment variables and connection information private, and more.

 ## Edit and redeploy

-The next step is to make a small change to the Django app and then redeploy.
+The next step is to make a small change to the web app and then redeploy.

 1. Open Visual Studio Code and open the *azd-quickstart* folder created earlier.